kevinctofel/excellent_stream/src/posts/Hello Watchy.md

 {% imagePlaceholder "./src/assets/images/blog/IMG_0870.jpeg", "Watchy PCB and battery" %}

 Once I connected the battery, the Watchy's display fired right up, albeit in dark mode.
 You'll notice next to the battery indicator, there's a WiFi icon.
 Yes, the ESP32 has a WiFi radio.
 A Bluetooth one as well, but don't get too excited about that.
 There's no companion phone app to sync data or send notifications over Bluetooth.
-There's no touch functionality nor a backlit either.
+There's no touch functionality nor a backlight either.

 Again this is a DIY project so additional features and functionality are up to you and/or the Watchy community.